danirus/blognajd/README.md

 ## Theme

-The theme is based on Twitter-bootstrap 2.3.2 and its files are not provided within blognajd due to license incompatilibity.
+The 'default' theme is based on Twitter-bootstrap3.

-Go to the [Twitter-bootstrap website](http://twitter.github.io/bootstrap/customize.html) and customize all the components (colors, fonts, layouts, buttons, navbars, forms, etc).
-Download the bundle and copy `css/bootstrap.min.css` and `js/bootstrap.min.js` to your blognajd static directory `static/blognajd.

 ## Settings

-There are 10 customizable settings:
+There is 1 customizable setting in the settings.py module:

-    BLOGNAJD_SITE_SHORT_NAME = 'sitename'
+    BLOGNAJD_THEMES_APP_STATIC_PATH = '/path/to/the/static/dir/with/blognajd/themes'

-    BLOGNAJD_SITE_LONG_NAME = 'for the html title and such' BLOGNAJD_META_AUTHOR = 'Joe Bloggs'
-    BLOGNAJD_META_KEYWORDS = 'this that theotherthing'
-    BLOGNAJD_META_DESCRIPTION = 'Once upon a time...'
+And there are 9 more settings customizable dynamically through the admin interface:
+    site_short_name: 'title of the blog'
+    site_long_name: 'long description of the site'
+    meta_author: 'HTTP meta author'
+    meta_keywords: 'HTTP meta keywords'
+    meta_description: 'HTTP meta description'
-    BLOGNAJD_PAGINATE_BY = 10 # number of stories per page
+    paginate_by: 10  # the number of stories per page
-    BLOGNAJD_TRUNCATE_TO = 200 # number of words per story to show in the home BLOGNAJD_HAS_ABOUT = True # whether about page is active
+    truncate_to: 200  # the number of words per story to show in the home
+    has_about_page: True  # whether about page is active
-    BLOGNAJD_HAS_PROJECTS = True # whether projects page is active
+    has_projects_page: True  # whether projects page is active
-    BLOGNAJD_HAS_CONTACT = True # whether contact page and form are active
+    has_contact_page: True  # whether contact page and form are active

 Static pages (about, projects, contact) do exist already.
 Edit their templates (`blognajd/about.html`, `blognajd/about.html` and `django_contactme/base.html`) and change their texts in the flatblocks_xtd in the admin interface.
 Better to see it in the demo site.